PaulMorel/kirby2-tinymce/README.md

 ## Roadmap

-- Handle Kirby image uploads via TinyMCE
+- Get TinyMCE dependency via `composer` instead of a manual download
 - Internationalisation and localisation where applicable
 - Add unit tests where applicable
 - Add individual plugin options
+- Update theme to match panel styles

 ## Contributing
 Any suggestion or contribution is welcome.
 Don't hesitate to create Issues and Pull Requests.